Ex-U.S. marine held by Russia on spying charge complains of threats

 Paul Whelan, who holds U.S., British, Canadian and Irish passports, was detained in a Moscow hotel room on Dec.
 28 and accused of espionage, a charge he denies.
 If found guilty, he faces up to 20 years in jail.

-He said he not been allowed to shower in two weeks nor granted medical and dental treatment.
-He had not received books or correspondence in two months.
+Whelan said he not been allowed to shower in two weeks nor granted medical and dental treatment.
+He said he had not received books or correspondence in two months.

 “I guarantee you we will protest this fact with the Russian government and we will request the opportunity to speak frankly with him about these threats,” he said.